tito-arch/BABC-2/content/post/worldcoin-the-orb-cryptocurrency-with-a-unique-airdrop-system.md

 ---
-title: "WorldCoin: The ORB Cryptocurrency with a Unique Airdrop System"
+title: "WorldCoin: The Cryptocurrency with a Unique Airdrop System"
 date: 2023-07-27T17:19:17.037+03:00
 draft: true
 description: The WorldCoin is a new cryptocurrency that is being launched with a